truenas/middleware/docs/userguide/freenas_intro.rst

   :menuselection:`Storage --> Replication Tasks -> Add Replication Tasks`.
 This allows you to temporarily disable encryption for the initial replication which can significantly reduce the time needed for the initial replication.

-* The "Domain logons" checkbox has been added to :menuselection:`Services --> CIFS`.

 * The "Workgroup Name" field is deprecated and has been removed from :menuselection:`Directory Service --> Active Directory`.
 The "Encryption Mode", "Certificate", and "Enable" fields and the "Idmap backend" drop-down menu have been added to :menuselection:`Directory Service --> Active Directory`.
 The
   "Kerberos Server" and "Kerberos Password Server" fields have been replaced by the "Kerberos Realm" drop-down menu.